Honors in Classics may be earned by eligible students who wish to

 interested in a topic that spans more than one academic discipline should

-consider the SAS interdisciplinary honors thesis option: http://sashonors.rutgers.edu.
+consider the School of Arts and Sciences interdisciplinary honors thesis option: http://sashonors.rutgers.edu.

 Honors in Classics may also be earned by classics majors